Pathapatnam: Demographics

 Pathapatnam is a town located in Pathapatnam mandal of Srikakulam district, Andhra Pradesh with total 3797 families residing.
 The Pathapatnam village has population of 15954 of which 7919 are males while 8035 are females as per Population Census 2011.

 In Pathapatnam village population of children with age 0-6 is 1468 which makes up 9.20% of total population of village.
 Average Sex Ratio of Pathapatnam village is 1015 which is higher than Andhra Pradesh state average of 993.
 Child Sex Ratio for the Pathapatnam as per census is 955, higher than Andhra Pradesh average of 939.

 Pathapatnam village has higher literacy rate compared to Andhra Pradesh.
 In 2011, literacy rate of Pathapatnam village was 78.57% compared to 67.02% of Andhra Pradesh.
 In Pathapatnam Male literacy stands at 85.24% while female literacy rate was 72.04%.

 As per constitution of India and Panchyati Raaj Act, Pathapatnam village is administrated by Sarpanch (Head of Village) who is elected representative of village.

 Transport

 National Highway 326A (India) Connects Pathapatnam town.
 State Highways 96 and 93 are connected to pathapatnam town from Tekkali and meliyaputti mandals.

-Pathapatnam town is well connect to Tekkali and Meliyaputti mandals.
+Pathapatnam town is connected to Tekkali and Meliyaputti mandals.